smiffytech/envmon/README.md

 MongoDB connection parameters.
 Note that this does not include any advanced parameters, such as sharing, or replication.

-* useauth (boolean) - whether or not to provide authentication information with connection.
+* useauth (boolean, default false) - whether or not to provide authentication information with connection.
 * user (string or null) - MongoDB user
 * pass (string or null) - MongoDB password
 * db (string, default 'envmon') - database name